A Prolonged Kiss

 You can buy a copy of the anthology here.

 This story appears in the second, Autumn 2014 issue of the Dublin-based journal Gorse, which from the word go put itself firmly on the map as a source for modernist-inflected fiction, poetry and thought.
 Fiercely edited and beautifully produced, Gorse is a welcome addition to the European arts literary scene, and I’m very proud to be in it.
-It is also, to my delight, going to be in Salt’s Best British Short Stories 2015.
+It was also included Salt’s Best British Short Stories 2015.

 ‘Festschrift’ is, seemingly like a lot of my recent short fiction, about sex.